Bettermeans/help.bettermeans/_posts/2010-12-07-membership.markdown

 main_category: faq
 ---

 Central to the BetterMeans platform is a new set of rules of engagement called the Open Enterprise Governance model.
 The open enterprise model offers a new way of working together that is decentralized and dynamic.
 We are replacing the command and control hierarchy with a collaborate and co-create model.
 In this new model, there are no bosses and no job titles, but there are different levels of engagement with a project workstream.
-Below is a summary of key points, but to read the full governance model, click here.
+Below is a summary of key points, or you can [read the full governance model](http://bettermeans.org/front/learn-more/open-enterprise-governance-model/).

 What are the levels of engagement?
 ----------------------------------